Zainab-Dahshan/alx-pre_course/README.md

-My first Repo as an intern student at ALX for Full Stach Engineer.
+My first Repo as an intern student at ALX for Full Stack Engineer.